maxijabase/mixUtilities/README.md

 - discordmix_webhook "webhook link"

 To acquire the role code, mention it after a backslash: `\@role`, and copy the code that it generates.
 Make sure it is mentionable.
 Both role and webhook go between quotes.

+## Connect String

+Provides the current connect string in the chat.

+- sm_connect